luciouskami/palworld_server_damon/ReadMe.md

 Why:

-Because the Server has memory leak issues right now,so we need restart the server before the memory overflow
+Because the Server has memory leak issues right now,so we need to restart the server before the memory overflow